johnliu55tw/debian-packaging/README.md

 [https://launchpad.net/~](https://launchpad.net/~) and click
 "Create a new PPA".
 Enters URL and Display Name, then click "Activate".

-> **Note:** If you deleted a PPA, you will have to wait up to an hour before
-> you can recreate a PPA with the same name.

 ## Retrieve the source code of a package

 First, you need to know the name of the package you want to modify.
 You could